doodlebunnyhops/WickedWhiskers/docs/player_commands.md

 - **/join**
   - **Action:** Joins the game and sets the player’s status to active.
+  - **VARIANT**: Players can also join by clicking on themselves to open the context menu.

 - **/escape**
   - **Action:** Leaves the game but saves player data, setting the player’s status to inactive.
+While escaped you can still lose your potions purchased if the spell is casted - but you will not receive winnings for being inactive.

 - **/return**
   - **Action:** Reinstates a player’s status to active, allowing them to participate again.